yapb/docs/docs/configuring.rst

 yb_ignore_enemies
 --------------------------------

-If not zero, bots will run all over the map, and doing golas but will not search for enemies.
+If not zero, bots will run all over the map, and doing goals but will not search for enemies.

 Minimum value is ``0``, Maximum value is ``1``, Default value is ``0``.